n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

 ## **Foundation**
-Is important to interpret Cyber Warfare as the fifth War dimension, and to recognise the ways this dimension intersects with reality.
-Cyber intersects with reality in four different ways.
+Is important to interpret Cyber Warfare as the fifth War dimension, and to recognise the capabilities of this dimension.
+Philosophically speaking, Cyber intersects with reality in four different ways.
 These are the following:

 * **Active** - Direct way of manipulatinig target's information - eg: Unit8200 was fighting with the PLO.
 They broke into the computers were the PL0 processed all the finances and they transfered money around to make it appear as if there was deep corruption.
 This strategy worked because there was a degree of real corruption.
 So this operation spiked the corruption awareness of the [PLO](https://www.ft.com/content/1b870488-7940-11d9-89c5-00000e2511c8).
 This caused a degree of degradation of capability within the PLO.

-* **Passive** - Ability to monitor target's information - Some states are heavily relying on this intersection. eg: Snowden [Leaks](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)) NSA's secret global surveilance program to the public.
+* **Passive** - Ability to monitor target's information - Some states are heavily relying on this capability. eg: Snowden [Leaks](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)) NSA's secret global surveilance program to the public.

 * **Physical** - Direct impact on physical targets - eg: Operation Olympic Games or also known as [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet), was deployed to cause substantial damage to Iran's nuclear program by compromising PLCs in Iranian Uranium enrichment facilities, collecting information on industrial systems and causing the fast-spinning centrifuges to tear themselves apart.

 * **Cognitive** - Ability to modify a target's behavior with information - Based on the same foundations as Marketing or Propaganda.
 Not restricted to distribution of untruthful information or disiniformation, sometimes a target's behavior can be changed by supplying unknown truths.
 I highly suggest to read about Reflexive Control Theory to know more about the stategies that can be applied in this specific intersection.

-Based on these intersections we can build a high level theoritical overview of the capabilities and realistic outcomes of what can be achieved relying on operations in the Cyber domain.
+Based on the information explained above, we can build a high level theoritical overview of the capabilities and realistic outcomes of what can be achieved relying on operations in the Cyber domain.

 <br/>